aaronpenne/get_noaa_ghcn_data/README.md

     SFLAG31    269-269   Character
 ```

 This tool parses all of the station's available data and outputs it with one row per day, and multiple columns for the elements.
-This is easier to analyze programattically and to read, as seen below:
+This is easier to analyze programattically and read, as seen below:

 ![Screenshot of reformatted .csv file](https://github.com/aaronpenne/get_noaa_ghcn_data/blob/master/screenshots/csv.png)